Kerry Group to build $125m facility in US as FDI from Ireland jumps

 Construction is to begin immediately and is expected to be completed by early 2021.

-Kery Group currently employ nearly 6,000 people in 70 locations across the US.
+Kery Group currently employs nearly 6,000 people in 70 locations across the US.

 The announcement was made at an Enterprise Ireland-hosted roundtable discussion on opportunities to advance partnerships between Irish and US businesses.